PROCESS

 The chitted barley is transferred from the steep tank to the germination floor.
 Germination, which began in the steep tank, continues in the compartment where the barley kernel undergoes modification.

-Modification refers to the break down of the protein and carbohydrates, and the resulting opening up of the seeds’ starch reserves.
+“Modification” refers to the breakdown of the protein and carbohydrates and the resulting opening up of the seeds’ starch reserves.
 Good modification requires the barley to remain on the floor until it is fully modified.

-Once the green malt is removed from the germination floor it is dried sufficiently before being kilned at a significantly higher temperature that is considered proper to produce the ideal base malt.
-Specialty malts are dried in a kiln at higher temperatures for longer periods of time, roasted, or both.
+Once the green malt is removed from the germination floor, it is sufficiently dried before being kilned at a significantly higher temperature.
+This is the proper process to produce the ideal base malt.

+Specialty malts are dried in a kiln at higher temperatures for more extended periods, roasted, or both.
 Varying the moisture level and time and temperature of drying develops the flavor and color characteristics of each specialty malt.

-Cleaning is a two-step process that involves, a debearder and a seed cleaner.
-The debearder removes the rootlets and polishes the kernels.
-The seed cleaner is used to sort out the plump kernels from the rootlet material and thin kernels.
+Cleaning is a two-step process involving a debearder and a seed cleaner.
+First, the debearder removes the rootlets and polishes the kernels.

 STEP FOUR